Rocky reef (Credit Mark Thomas)

 This recommended Marine Conservation Zone is under consideration for the second tranche of MCZs

+The government has recommended 15 habitats to be included in the designation, helping to fill gaps in a protected network within the North Sea.
 This site provides the largest area of high energy infralittoral rock out of any site recommended by stakeholders and the second largest area of moderate energy infralittoral rock.
+Impact assessments show that designating this site as a Marine Conservation Zone is not likely to affect fishing, coastal developments and shipping.

 Contains UKHO Law of the Sea data.
 Crown copyright and database right and contains Ordnance Survey Data Crown copyright and database 2012